-Press the CLOCK. button; the display will show the present time.
+4. Press the CLOCK button; the display will show the present time.
 After the clock has been set, the time will appear with blinking colon, unless the oven is cooking or defrosting.

-NOTES:
+NOTE:

-- To reset the present time in the display window when the oven is off, press the STOP/CLEAR button and reset. - If you make a mistake when setting the time, press the STOP/CLEAR button. - To recall the actual time while the oven is cooking or defrosting, simply press the CLOCK button and the display will show the actual time for three seconds.
+- To reset the present time in the display window , press the CLOCK button and reset. - If you make a mistake when setting the time, press the STOP/CLEAR button. - To recall the actual time while the oven is cooking or defrosting, simply press the CLOCK button and the display will show the actual time for three seconds.